-In this article, I will introduce the basic functions of how to use CLO, a 3DCAD tool software for apparel business, and how to create simulation to dress an avatar with clothes.
+In this article, I will introduce the basic functions on how to use CLO, a 3DCAD software tool for the apparel industry.
+Also, I will explain how to create simulations to dress an avatar with clothes.

-There will be 2 articles for this series.
+There are 2 articles for this series.
 For part 2, I will use the avatar and T-shirt file we imported in part 1, and explain how to dress up the avatar.

 - 2 Simulating